A large shipping crate fills the darkened room, beached upon a field of sand.

 A light glows from inside, invitingly…

 Vacillating between the haptic and the evocative, the installation challenges perception and expectations, while engaging participants in oblique forms of narrative in which their own presence is an active player.
-Devised as a site-responsive, three-dimensional environment within a hotel room of the historic Gladstone Hotel, the intent is to engage the viewer-participant in a compelling scenario that invites questions amid confusing pleasure, prompting reflection about one’s own state of being in the world and within the larger, encompassing, fluid sense of time.
+Devised as a site-responsive, three dimensional environment within a hotel room of the historic Gladstone Hotel in Toronto, the intent is to engage the viewer-participant in a compelling scenario that invites questions amid confusing pleasure, prompting reflection about one’s own state of being in the world and within the larger, encompassing, fluid sense of time.
 Inspired by the flux of the evolutionary process, the installation extends a metaphoric reminder of the ongoing state of becoming and marvels at the stardust within our very beings.

 “This hotel room takeover transports the visitor to a new dimension by way of the real shipping container that Marian Wihak has assembled inside the suite.
 Open the crate’s door, step inside and enter an ethereal, almost alien world, occupied by ambient music and floating green light.”